vineetrao25/Auto-ML-Techniques/README.md

 # Auto-ML-Techniques
-Repository contains my implementation of assignment questions for the Auto-ML online course by University of Freiburg.
+Repository contains python implementation of the assignment questions for the Auto-ML online course by University of Freiburg.